 Hiking Mount Elbert - Northeast Ridge Route

-Your adventure hiking Mount Elberts begins at the appropriately named Mt Elbert trailhead.
+Your adventure hiking Mount Elbert begins at the appropriately named Mt Elbert trailhead.
 There are several camping areas here in case you want to get to the area the night before so you can get an early start.
 Leadville has numerous hotels and campgrounds as well.

 From the trailhead, start hiking Mount Elbert up a solid trail that switchbacks up through the evergreen and aspen forest.
 This first part of the route is also a part of the Colorado Trail, which traverses through much of the state and its many mountain ranges.